Your doctor will talk to you about medicines which can control symptoms of osteoarthritis, including painkillers.

 Non-steroidal anti-inflammatory drugs (NSAIDs)

 Some NSAIDs are available as creams (topical NSAIDs) that you apply directly to the affected joints.
-Some topical NSAIDs are available over the counter (OTC) without a prescription.
+Some topical NSAIDs are available without a prescription.
 They can be particularly effective if you have osteoarthritis in your knees or hands.
 As well as helping to ease pain, they can also help reduce any swelling in your joints.

 Opioids, such as codeine, are another type of painkiller that may ease your pain if paracetamol does not work.
 Opioids can help relieve severe pain, but can also cause side effects such as drowsiness, nausea and constipation.

-If you need to take an opioid regularly, your GP may prescribe a laxative to take alongside it to treat any constipation.
+If you need to take an opioid regularly, your GP may prescribe a laxative to take alongside it to prevent constipation.

 If you have osteoarthritis in your hands or knees and topical NSAIDs have not been effective in easing your pain, your GP may prescribe capsaicin cream.

-Capsaicin cream works by blocking the nerves that send pain messages.
+Capsaicin cream works by blocking the nerves that send pain messages in the treated area.
 You may have to use it for a while before it has an effect.
 You should experience some pain relief within the first two weeks of using the cream, but it may take up to a month for the treatment to be fully effective.

 Be careful not to get any capsaicin cream on delicate areas, such as your eyes, mouth, nose and genitals.
 Capsaicin is made from chillies, so if you get it on sensitive areas of your body, it is likely to be very painful for a few hours.
 However, it will not cause any damage.